Bluorde/LocalStorage-Api/README.md

-# LocalStorage-Api
+# LocalStorage-Api...
-# JavaScript 30: Save Data to Local Storage & Persist Form States
+# JavaScript 30: Save Data to Local Storage & Persist Form States...

 This project is part of the [JavaScript 30](https://javascript30.com/) challenge by Wes Bos.
 It demonstrates how to save data to the browser's local storage and persist form states across sessions using vanilla JavaScript.